 5. Nature’s MACE Dog Mace Repellent Spray

-This lightweight spray is suitable for both indoor and outdoor use, making it versatile for households with multiple problem areas.
+This lightweight spray is versatile for both indoor and outdoor use, making it suitable for households with multiple problem areas.
 The plant-based formula is gentle on surfaces and safe around children and pets.
 It's a practical choice for training and correcting unwanted digging or marking behaviors.

 What We Like: